-Since becoming Receiver of Taxes, Don Clavin has made a commitment to enhance service while being fiscally responsible.
-Two satellite tax offices were created in Lawrence and Hicksville, in addition to extending office hours from 8 a.m. to 6 p.m. during the tax payment seasons for the convenience of taxpayers.
-Moreover, Clavin uses Hempstead Town's Mobile Town Hall, obtained through a New York State grant from Senator Charles Fuschillo, to collect taxes and address the concerns of town residents.
+As Receiver of Taxes, Don Clavin is committed to enhancing service while being fiscally responsible.
+Under his leadership, two satellite tax offices were created in Lawrence and Hicksville, in addition to extending office hours from 8 a.m. to 6 p.m. during the tax payment seasons for the convenience of taxpayers.
+Clavin utilizes Hempstead Town’s Mobile Town Hall to collect taxes at various senior citizen centers and other convenient locations.
 Don has implemented e-mail and text message reminder programs to help taxpayers make timely tax payments.
 Taxpayers now have the convenience of paying their tax bills by credit card or e-check, online or by telephone.
-Lastly, he has created the first taxpayer drive-thru payment window in New York State.
-All of these initiatives and projects have been completed and operate at no additional cost to the taxpayers!
+Additionally, he has created the first taxpayer drive-thru payment window in New York State.
+All of these initiatives and projects have been completed and continue to operate at no additional cost to taxpayers.

-Don Clavin worked to successfully urge former Gov. George Pataki to sign an executive order that extended time for tax payments for those families affected by the terrorist attacks of September 11, 2001.
-In 2002 Don Clavin proposed and successfully obtained state legislation known as "The Clavin Law," that requires banks be financially responsible to pay residents' tax penalties if they do not notify their mortgage customers of their legal rights and responsibilities upon satisfaction of their mortgage.
-In addition, he successfully obtained state legislation in 2011 to allow for future e-tax bills and e-tax receipts for residents who opt into this forthcoming program.
-He is proud of this accomplishment that will save millions in future mailing and production costs, modernize government, and help our environment.
+After the terrorist attacks of September 11, 2001, Don Clavin successfully urged former Gov. George Pataki to sign an executive order that extended time for tax payments for the affected families.
+In 2002, Clavin proposed and obtained state legislation known as “The Clavin Law,” that requires banks to be financially responsible for residents’ tax penalties if they do not notify their mortgage customers of their legal rights and responsibilities upon approval of their mortgage, proving that the taxpayer always comes first for Don Clavin.
+Additionally, he obtained state legislation in 2011 to allow for e-tax bills and e-tax receipts for residents who want to go paperless when it comes to paying taxes.
+He is proud to be spearheading the e-billing initiative, which will help modernize government operations, protect the environment and save on the printing and mailing costs associated with traditional tax bills.